Watching This Week #104

 This web page is intended as a reference for adults.
 If you are a kid who is trying to watch this movie, you should talk to your parents or guardians before doing anything else.

-In Canada, the movie is currently available in theatres, and became available for premium on-demand and digital rental starting on Thursday, September 9.
-Retailers that we are aware of that are offering the film, typically for $24.99 to rent, or $29.99 to purchase (both prices before applicable sales taxes), include:
+In Canada, the movie became available for premium on-demand and digital rental starting on Thursday, September 9 and has since become available to buy or rent at a lower price.
+Retailers that we are aware of that are offering the film for around $4.99 to rent, or $24.99 to purchase (both prices before applicable sales taxes as of December 2021), include:

 Outside of Canada, distribution is being handled by Paramount Pictures – a subsidiary of ViacomCBS, which is also the parent company of Nickelodeon, which broadcasts the show in the U.S. and in several other countries.